freedomofpress/securedrop/docs/journalist.rst

 |mat2 cleaned|

 To use MAT2 on the command line, type ``man mat2`` to see a list of available actions you can take with MAT2.
 For example, you can view the metadata of a file with ``mat2 myfile --show``.

 |mat2 cli show|

 You can create a "clean" version of the document with ``mat2 myfile``, again noting that this does not erase the metadata on the original file.
 This is equivalent to the "Remove metadata" context menu option.

 Note that even after running MAT2, you should carefully inspect files to ensure that all metadata has been wiped, or convert them to a simpler file format (for example, converting a ``.xls`` file to a ``.csv``) to ensure that metadata is not left behind in error.

-When you no longer need documents, in the Files application, you can right-click on them and choose **Wipe** to securely delete them.
+When you no longer need documents, right-click them in the Files application and choose **Wipe** to securely delete them.

 |Wiping documents|